BlaqueDevs/se-assignment-day-4-software-project-management-Fxroyalempres/README.md

 *For example*
 - An e-commerce company developing a shopping app may utilize Agile to release tiny features such as a payment gateway or wishlist, gaining feedback before the next sprint begins

+**Waterfall methodology** - is a linear, step-by-step procedure that requires each phase to be completed before going on to the next.
+It is best suited to tasks with specific, unchanging requirements.

+**Advantages**:
+- A well-defined structure
+- Clear timetables
+- Easy progress tracking.

+ **Disadvantages**:
+ - It is difficult to make modifications once work begins
+ - Problems are frequently discovered later.

+ *For example*
+ - A hospital that is establishing an electronic health record system uses Waterfall due to the tight timetable and regulatory restrictions.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?